trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 ## Data

-- **Web Collection**: This track will use the English subset `ClueWeb22-B-English` of the new [ClueWeb22](https://www.lemurproject.org/clueweb22.php/) Category B dataset as the document collection, which contains about 87 million popular web documents of roughly 200 GB data (size of plaintext).
+- **Web Collection**: This track will use the English subset `ClueWeb22-B-English` of the new [ClueWeb22](https://www.lemurproject.org/clueweb22.php/) Category B dataset as the document collection, which contains about 87 million popular web documents of roughly 200 GB of data (size of plaintext).
 This web collection was collected around February 2022.
-Please refer to their website for how to obtain the dataset.
+Please refer to their [website](https://www.lemurproject.org/clueweb22/obtain.php) for how to obtain the dataset.
 The `ClueWeb22-B-English` subset is found in `cw22-b/txt/en` for plaintext and `cw22-b/html/en` for WARC format, etc.
-Considering the size of `ClueWeb22-B-English`, we suggest you obtain the collection as soon as possible.
+Considering the size of `ClueWeb22-B-English`, we suggest obtain the collection as soon as possible.
 - **News Articles**: [trec-2024-lateral-reading-task1-articles.txt](/trec-2024-lateral-reading-task1-articles.txt) contains the the ClueWeb22-IDs of 50 selected target news articles (or "topics"), each about a different event, published in 2021 and 2022 from various sources.
-If you have not yet obtained the collection, you can obtain the 50 documents (plaintext version) from CMU for free once you have signed a licensing agreement with them.
+If participants have not yet obtained the collection, they can obtain the 50 documents (plaintext version) from CMU for free once they have signed a licensing agreement with them.
-To obtain this 50-document subset, please refer to the [How to Get It](https://www.lemurproject.org/clueweb22/obtain.php) page and follow the instructions to request the TREC-LR-2024-T1 subset.
+To obtain this 50-document subset, please refer to the [How to Get It](https://www.lemurproject.org/clueweb22/obtain.php) page and follow the instructions to request the `TREC-LR-2024-T1` subset.

 ## Tasks

-As mentioned earlier, we have two tasks with separate submission due dates.
+Assume there is a (general public) reader who is looking through online news.
+This track has the following two tasks with separate submission due dates.

 ### Task 1: Question Generation

-For each of the 50 topics (i.e., target news articles), participants need to produce 10 questions that the reader should ask to evaluate its trustworthiness, ranked from the most important to the least important to ask.
+For each of the 50 topics (i.e., target news articles), participants need to produce **10** questions that the reader should ask to evaluate its trustworthiness, ranked from the most important to the least important to ask.
 Those questions should meet the following requirements.
 - Should be self-contained and explain the full context, i.e., one can understand this question without reference to the article.
 - Should be at most 120 characters long.
 - Should be reasonably expected to be answered by a single web page.
 - Compound questions should be avoided, e.g. who is X and when did Y happen?
 In general, each question should focus on a single topic.

-Participants should put all the questions for those 50 articles into a single file, using the format below, and submit it to NIST.
+Participants should put all the questions for those 50 articles into a single file, using the format below, and submit it to NIST via [Evalbase](https://ir.nist.gov/evalbase/).
 - It should be a tab-separated file.
 - It should be encoded in UTF-8.
 - Each line consists of the following tab-separated fields in this order: `topic_id`, `run_tag`, `rank`, `question`.